 There are so many resources out there to help you land your next job.
 Unfortunately, when you join some of these groups, they want to “advertise” your connection.
 Particularly on LinkedIn, be sure to change the visibility of any job-related search groups that you join and interact with.

 Simply changing the visibility will remove the immediate association, but unfortunately, you never know if contacts are in that same group.
-Be careful what you say and how you say, when interacting and posting in job-search related associations.
+Be careful what you say and how you say it when interacting and posting in job-search-related associations.

 5. Do Not Interview While on the Clock